 Rainbow Falls

 The Horsepasture River is where my passion for waterfalls began.
 It's popularity has increased tremendously since my first visit in 1998 and a lot has changed.
-You can no longer park along Hwy 281 and you can no longer slide down Drift (Bust Yer Butt) Falls.
+The first thing to remember is that the Horsepasture River and it's waterfalls are NOT in Gorges State Park, they are in the Pisgah National Forest.
+(It used to be in the Nantahala district, but the land was transferred to Pisgah a few years back.)
+You can no longer park along NC281 and you can no longer slide down Drift (Bust Yer Butt) Falls.
 This has been true for several years now, but I still get emails from people that haven't been in a while asking if you can still slide.
-The former is for safety reasons and the latter is because it is now on private property.
+The former is for safety reasons and the latter is because Drift Falls is on private property.
 The boundary is right in front of Drift Falls, so you can still go to that point for a view and a picture.
-Gorges State Park had a temporary parking lot close to Hwy 281 and folks were parking there, walking up to 281, then down to the old trail to the top of Turtleback Falls.
-That lot closed over a year ago when Gorges began construction of it's permanent facilities and is no longer there.
-Remember that the Horsepasture River is NOT in Gorges State Park, it is in the Pisgah National Forest.
-It used to be in the Nantahala district, but the land was recently transferred to Pisgah.
-The National Forest does not provide a place to park for this heavily visited area of their forest, so if you don't like the new arrangements, call them and complain.
-It is my opinion that this stretch of the river would be better served by being a part of Gorges State Park.
+People now slide down Turtleback Falls which is perfectly legal.
+Years ago, you would park along Hwy 281, then take an old road/trail to the top of Turtleback Falls.
+This was a very dangerous situation because of all of the dump truck traffic from the nearby rock quarry.
+In 1999, Gorges State Park was formed and soon after they had a temporary parking area cleared close to Hwy 281 and folks were parking there, walking up to 281, then down to the old trail.
+That lot closed when Gorges began construction of it's permanent facilities and is no longer there.
+The old trail is permanently closed and is now a restricted area.
+Do not go down this trail for any reason!
+The new parking area for the Horsepasture River is still in Gorges State Park - just follow the directions below.

 The information kiosk lists the Rainbow Falls trail as 3 miles.
 It doesn't say, but this is round trip and I'm assuming that is to this viewing area.
 I timed the hike to this point at about 40 minutes which is longer than the old way in.
 The hike begins at the kiosk, just follow the orange tags nailed to the trees.
 In about 5 minutes the trail turns right.
-Going left just leads back up to a now closed section of Grassy Ridge Rd beyond the parking area.
+Going left leads to the primitive pay sites at Ray Fisher Place which are in the park and can be reserved.
 Continue down the marked trail, cross a small creek and get to the national forest boundary about 20 minutes from the parking lot.
 This is where the state park maintenance ends.
-In another 5 minutes you arrive at the river.
+A little farther is a carsonite stake pointing left to a steep trail that descends to the river at a small camp site near the top of Stairway Falls.
+Pass the stake on the main trail and in another 5 minutes you arrive at the river.
 You are now at a point on the river above Stairway Falls and below Rainbow Falls, but closer to Stairway Falls.
 Most people are heading to Rainbow and Turtleback Falls, so turn right and head up river to do this.
 Immediately cross a small creek and head into a very nice primitive camping area suitable for 2 or 3 small groups.
 These are on a first come basis and will probably stay occupied once word gets out about the new trail.
 Continue through the campsite and continue up river for about 10 minutes to an obvious place where people have been going down to the flat rock for a view up river to Hidden Falls pictured below.
 You'll see other smaller scramble paths before this which were probably made by fishermen over the years.

 Hidden Falls 10-24-08

 That shot was during a drought period when water levels were low.
 This is a nice swimming hole and will become more popular as people use the new trail.
 From here the trail gets steep on the way up to the viewing area for Rainbow Falls.
+In 2012, this trail was widened, rerouted a bit, some brush was cleared and some timber steps were added.
 This may be the hardest part of the trail, but it's only another 5 to 10 minutes to the falls depending on your legs and lungs.
 The spectacular view of the falls you will have is the next picture below.

 Rainbow Falls